 Marketing is a key tool in removing barriers and capitalizing on opportunities to increase the adoption of energy-efficient technologies and practices.
 The energy savings estimates provided in the business plan are contingent on marketing interventions to influence broad regional audiences and achieve market transformation goals.
 Barriers that marketing addresses include supply chain readiness, product availability, product quality, awareness, product acceptance and price.

 In 2020-2024 the alliance will focus regional collaboration opportunities on areas that maximize alliance goals and address critical decision-making topics.
 One such area the alliance will focus on in the 2020-2024 Business Plan is marketing and how those activities are developed and coordinated.
-Guidelines approved by the NEEA Board of Directors will determine how the alliance will have coordinated execution options for implementing and funding regional marketing campaigns directed at end use customers.
+The Guiding Principles for Downstream Marketing Activities, outlined in Appendix 9, will determine how the alliance will have coordinated execution options for implementing and funding regional marketing campaigns directed at end-use customers

 The alliance is thoughtful and targeted in the use of marketing to support market transformation, and there is substantial regional coordination on marketing activities.
 Marketing activities are conducted in concert with other program interventions to achieve the following outcomes: